ZacharyTStone/Infinite-Flashcards/README.md

 # OpenAI Anki Card Generator

 This project is a Python script that generates Anki cards from a word list or essay using OpenAI.
-The generated cards include hiragana, example sentences, and basic definitions.
+The generated cards include word readings, example sentences, and basic definitions.

 (currently, only Japanese cards are supported.
 This will change in the future)

-## Features

-- Word-based card generation
-- Essay-based card generation
-- Sentence-based card generation
-- Generation and import of Anki packages (.apkg) using AnkiConnect

 ## Requirements